How to find the best schools in Bali in 2021

 Choosing a good school in Bali remotely is super tough and often the website is all you have to go by when trying to decide the right school for your family – that’s why I put this article together!
-The best scenario would be to do your research and then have a short list of schools ready for a visit to Bali prior to making your move, otherwise you may not have the opportunity or time to tour schools and do this before arriving and need to enrol online from your home.
+The best scenario would be to do your research and then have a short list of schools ready for a visit to Bali prior to making your move, otherwise you may not have the opportunity or time to tour schools and do this before arriving and need to enrol online from home.
 It is a big decision to make as it will greatly affect your Bali experience in so many ways so please reach out to me anytime to discuss this further.

 Finally, don’t forget to check the requirements on leaving your current school.
 How much notice you need to give, if you want to return there in the future and perhaps even get feedback from your teachers as to the curriculum and learning style that may be appropriate for your child.

 In any case, please contact me, wherever you are in the world, and I can give you the confidence to help to create that short list and answer many questions.
 I also understand that everyone’s child is different, and everyone’s needs and circumstances vary.
 This is why I suggest getting in touch to talk things through further and see if I can help.